 This is also totally out of keeping with the ASA’s commitment to

-It has also conceeded that it is a Public Body, legally required to seek to eliminate harassment, discrimination and victimisaion of women in all its policies and decisions.
+It has also conceded that it is a Public Body, legally required to seek to eliminate harassment, discrimination and victimisation of women in all its policies and decisions.
 This is the very definition of the porn and sex trade.
 The Equality and Human Rights Commission is now matching our call for an end to these ads in all unrestricted spaces.